JamesFMoore4/CSAPP_Solutions/README.md

-My solutions for the C exercises in the book "Computer Systems: A Programmer's Perspective".
+My solutions for some of the C exercises in the book "Computer Systems: A Programmer's Perspective".
+In the interest of saving time, several exercises have been skipped.